 As an alternative to saving them in a junk drawer, they have many suggestions, which you can read about by clicking here.
 Meanwhile, dear reader, if you did get the view the eclipse in any form in person or via streaming, I hope you enjoyed it.

-Btw, the image atop this entry is from an article in The New York Times, which I referenced in my entries here on Blogger re the event.
+For your information, dear reader, the image atop this entry is from an article in The New York Times, which I referenced in my entries here on Blogger re the event.